The Cuntz semigroup of some spaces of dimension at most two: Proof of Theorem

-\textbf{Acknowledgements.} I am indebted to Alex Karassev for explaining to me that the \v Cech cohomology was the right cohomology to use in the hypotheses of the main theorems of this paper.
-I also thank Luis Santiago and Franklin Vera Pacheco for beneficial discussions of this paper.
+\textbf{Acknowledgments.} I thank Alex Karassev for clarifying that \v Cech cohomology was the right cohomology to use in the hypotheses of Theorem \ref{trivial}.
+I thank Du\v{s}an Repov\v{s} for sharing the unpublished reference \cite{vrabec} with me.
+I thank Luis Santiago and Franklin Vera Pacheco for beneficial discussions of this paper.

 \begin{bibdiv} \begin{biblist}